vonKristoff/nebula/README.md

 NEBULA
 ======

-Generating a multi-layered composite of CSS radial-gradients - resembling thw awesomness of deep space.
+Generating a multi-layered composite of CSS radial-gradients - resembling the awesomness of deep space.
 Currently Stars are not included in this version

 <a href='http://bite-software.co.uk/nebula'>Plugin Site</a>